Wanda Maximoff (Marvel Cinematic Universe): Magic

 The Darkhold, also known as the Book of the Damned, is a powerful magical tome that came into Wanda Maximoff's possession after her confrontation with Agatha Harkness.
 Following her victory, Wanda retreats to a remote location, where she lives in seclusion while using astral projection to study the book.
 The Darkhold contains transcriptions of dark magic spells originally engraved by the demon Chthon on Mount Wundagore.
 Serving as both an amplification totem and a repository of chaos magic, the Darkhold allows practitioners to draw energy from other dimensions and to Dreamwalk, which involves possessing alternate versions of themselves across the Multiverse.

 Agatha Harkness warns Wanda of the potential destruction that can come from wielding such power.
 The spells in the Darkhold carry a hidden cost, which varies by user and only becomes apparent after they are cast.
 When Wanda delves deeper into the Darkhold in search of answers about a prophecy identifying her as the Scarlet Witch, it begins to corrupt her.
 Her fingers turn black, and she becomes obsessed with reuniting with her children across the Multiverse.
 This obsession ultimately drives her to cause widespread chaos in her pursuit of them.

 In Doctor Strange in the Multiverse of Madness, Wanda has learned to dreamwalk, which involves transferring her consciousness to her alternate-self from another universe.
-Wanda successfully takes control of her variant from Earth-838, using her to pursue Strange and Chavez, invade the Illuminati headquarters, destroy waves of Ultron drones, and kill most of the members of the Illuminati.
+Wanda successfully takes control of her alternate version from Earth-838, using her to pursue Strange and Chavez, invade the Illuminati headquarters, destroy waves of Ultron drones, and kill most of the members of the Illuminati.

 Wanda eventually experienced qualms of conscience when she realized that in one universe, her own children were afraid of her.
-She then broke free from the Darkhold's influence and turned the Darkhold's dark magic upon itself, destroying the Darkhold throughout the Multiverse so that others would be spared the disaster and never be tempted by it.
+She then broke free from the Darkholds influence and turned the Darkholds dark magic upon itself, destroying the Darkhold throughout the Multiverse so that others would be spared the disaster and never be tempted by it.